chetanraj/blog/src/posts/react-recoil/index.md

 ### useRecoilValue(state)

 This is one of the important hooks in the Recoil API.
-This hook will just subscribe the component to the given state, it returns the value of the given Recoil state.
+This hook will just subscribe the component to the given Recoil state, it is used to return the value of the given Recoil state.

-This is the recommended hook to use when a component intends to read state.
+This is the recommended hook to use when a component intends to read the state.

 ```js
 import {atom, selector, useRecoilValue} from 'recoil';